 i) Exception: players previously registered in an interclub U10 Half Field competition in 2015 or prior years.

-b) Selectors may take into consideration all of the elements in section 5 AND section 6.
+b) Selectors may take into consideration all of the elements in s5 AND the following

-c) Where the section 5 and section 6 elements of two or more players are deemed by the selectors to be equal overall, the selectors will give preference to the top age player.
+c) Where the s5 elements of two or more players are deemed by the selectors to be equal overall, the selectors will give preference to the top age player.

 8) ELEMENTS THAT SELECTORS MUST NOT CONSIDER